nesi/hpc_training/_lessons/maui-and-mahuika/11-building-code-on-mahuika.md

 Note that specifying search paths with `-I` and `-L` is not strictly necessary in case of the GNU and Intel compilers, which will use the contents of `CPATH`, `LIRARY_PATH`, and `LD_LIBRARY_PATH` provided by the NeSI/NIWA module.
 This will not work with the Cray compiler.

 **Important note:** Make sure that you load the correct variant of a library, depending on your choice of compiler.
 Switching compiler environment will *not* switch NeSI/NIWA modules automatically.
 Furthermore, loading a NeSI/NIWA module may switch programming environment if it was built with a different compiler.
-In general, the used library should be build with the same compiler.
+In general, libraries should be built with the same compiler, and they must be built with the same compiler if Fortran modules are provided.

-**Note:** the mentioned MPI compilers are practically compiler wrappers adding the location to the MPI library.
-This can be observed calling e.g. `mpif90 -showme`
+**Note:** The MPI compiler wrappers add include paths and search paths for the MPI library, as well as further compiler and linker flags depending on the MPI distribution.
+This can be verified by running `mpif90 -show <...>` for Intel MPI, or `mpif90 --showme <...>` in the case of OpenMPI.

 ### Common linker problems